Our mission is to provide the best possible dance instruction in a supportive and safe environment.

 Prodigy Dance Company provides both competitive, non-competitive dance, and selected physical fitness instruction in:

 An annual $45 registration fee is due at the time of registration and will not be refunded.
-All registrants are required to have a credit card or bank account on file to secure a spot in a class.
+All registrants are required to have a credit card or bank account on file to secure a spot in a session.
 Tuition payments will be processed with the payment method shown on file AUTOMATICALLY on the 25th of each month for the following month’s tuition.
 For Example: Tuition for September will be charged August 25th.
 There will be a 3.5% administrative fee to use a credit or debit card.
 There is NO charge if you add your bank account under ACH (Automated Clearing House), which is the authorization to debit directly from the customer's checking or savings account.

-By registering your child for classes, you agree to have your monthly tuition automatically withdrawn.
+By registering your child for sessions, you agree to have your monthly tuition automatically withdrawn.
 This authorization will remain in effect until notified by the customer in writing, with a 2-week written cancellation notice via email.